Magic mushrooms Category: Psychedlics

 How they are used

-- They can distort colour, sound and objects
+- They can cause a change in perceptions, distort colour, sound and objects

 - They can speed up and slow down time and movement

 - Some people can feel relaxed, energised or creative

 - Some people may feel stomach discomfort and nausea